mohamedarifq8-alt/CastVigil-AOI/README.md

 The system is strategically architected into three distinct phases to ensure a production-ready software lifecycle:

 * **Phase 1: Training & Model Optimization:** Utilizing Transfer Learning on the *Casting Product Image Data* dataset using an integrated data augmentation pipeline.
 The final model is compiled and exported into the high-performance universal **ONNX format**.
+By drastically compressing the model size, it can be seamlessly deployed directly onto low-powered microcontrollers and edge devices.
+This local execution ensures **maximum data privacy, total security (no factory images leave the local network), and ultra-fast inference speed**.

 * **Phase 2: Verification Microservice (FastAPI):** A lightweight backend web API developed to host the ONNX engine, enabling remote engineering teams to programmatically validate individual product images with structured JSON payloads.
 * **Phase 3: Edge-Native Production Dashboard:** A localized industrial Graphical User Interface (GUI) that captures real-time video frames from conveyor belt cameras, performs ultra-low-latency on-device inference, and simulates automated physical rejection through PLC/hardware-trigger communication signals.